Importance of Overlapping Network Nodes in Influence Spreading: Conclusions

 \section{Conclusions}

 We have presented a comparative analysis of the importance of nodes in overlapping circles using metrics derived from the probabilistic Influence Spreading Model.
-By comparing the spreading properties of overlapping and non-overlapping nodes using distribution and temporal analysis, we demonstrated that overlapping nodes exhibit high relative influence throughout the spreading process.
-The metrics introduced reflect the nodes' relative susceptibility, spreading power, and mediating properties, thus offering insight into how influence propagates within networks.
-We find that it is not only the top influencers that contribute most in the spreading process, but instead the medium that contributes at least as much for the chosen centrality metrics.
-It turned out that our analyses further revealed that the overlapping nodes exhibit shifted distributions compared and, on average, attain high values across the selected metrics compared to their non‑overlapping counterparts.
+By comparing the spreading properties of overlapping and non-overlapping nodes through both distributional and temporal analyses, we show that, within the studied datasets and modelling assumptions, overlapping nodes exhibit higher relative influence across a range of network settings.
+This advantage is visible in their susceptibility, spreading power, and mediating role, as captured by the selected centrality metrics.
+In addition, our degree-controlled analysis shows that although degree explains a substantial part of the observed variation, the advantage of overlapping nodes often persists after accounting for degree, indicating that overlap is associated with an additional structural role beyond connectivity alone.
+We further find that not only the top influencers but also the central bulk of nodes contribute substantially to the spreading process for the chosen centrality metrics.
+Our analyses also reveal that overlapping nodes exhibit shifted distributions and, on average, attain higher values across the selected metrics than their non-overlapping counterparts.

-Our findings show that although the studied networks differ structurally, their overall behaviour during influence spreading remains similar in both complex-contagion and simple-contagion models.
+Our findings show that although the studied networks differ structurally, their overall behaviour during influence spreading remains similar for both complex-contagion and simple-contagion models.
 More precisely, the relative In-Centrality shows a consistent decline, indicating higher initial susceptibility for overlapping nodes, which eventually stabilises.
 Conversely, the Out-Centrality highlights that overlapping nodes retain substantial spreading power even during the diffused phases.
-Furthermore, subtle yet meaningful features, such as accumulation periods, emerged in our metric analysis.
+Furthermore, subtle but meaningful features, such as accumulation periods, emerged in our metric analysis.
 We discovered an initial rise in the relative importance of overlapping nodes.
-Subsequently, the Betweenness Centrality revealed a delayed temporal evolution, showing that the overlapping nodes can retain their mediatory role for a longer period in the spreading process.
+Subsequently, the Betweenness Centrality revealed a delayed temporal evolution, showing that the overlapping nodes can retain their mediating role for a longer period in the spreading process.